 1. The ECS sends a ECS discovery request to the ECS-ER.
 The request contains security information of the ECS, and optionally AC profile(s) and UE's current location to filter ECS.
 If the UE hosting the EEC is roaming in a V-PLMN (determined using the serving PLMN information in the received service provisioning request, or by interacting with the H-PLMN), then the ECS discovery request includes the information of the serving PLMN i.e. the V-PLMN.

 2. The ECS-ER authorizes the received request.
 If authorized, the ECS-ER processes the request and gathers the information of partner ECS(s) that can satisfy the query parameters received in step 1.
+The ECS-ER sends an ECS discovery request to the partner ECS on the partner ECSP to collect partner ECS information.
+The partner ECS sends the ECS information in the same ECSP to the ECS-ER after receiving the request.

-Editor's note: Whether and how ECS-ER uses a different procedure to collect information from another ECS-ER or ECS from a different domain is FFS.
-Related updates to EDGE-10 interface are FFS.
+NOTE: The partner ECS that receives a request can gather the information of another ECS by ECS querying ECS-ER.

 3. The ECS-ER sends a ECS discovery response to the ECS.
 The response includes ECS profile of the Partner ECS(s) available in the H-PLMN and/or the V-PLMN, depending on the serving PLMN of the UE as indicated in step 1 and may include DNN and S-NSSAI information for roaming UEs to establish a PDU session to the Partner ECS as specified in 3GPP TS 23.548 [20].
 The ECS caches the received information for further use.

 NOTE: The ECS sending the ECS discovery request can also be an ECS-ER.